haotian2006/HelperDocs-contributions/Parallel luau.md

         [3] = 3",
         [4] = 2,
         [5] = 2,
     }
-    --to get the value of a index you can do key[valueAtIndex] to get the value return data,key
+    --to get the value of an index you can do key[valueAtIndex] to get the value return data,key
     --or
     return {data,key}
     ```
-    This is much more efficient then as its faster to Serialize numbers then it is for strings.
+    This is much more efficient then as it's faster to Serialize numbers than it is for strings.
 And the size of the data being sent over is lower as well. (this can also apply to remotes)

 ### Direct Data Model Communication